orcamajo/orcamajo/README.md

-- 👋 Hi, I’m @orcamajo
+- Hi, I’m @orcamajo
-- 👀 I’m interested in IaC and automation
+- I’m interested in IaC and automation
-- 🌱 I’m currently learning terraform
+- I’m currently learning terraform and Python
-- 💞️ I’m looking to collaborate on terraform for AWS as I am an Azure engineer who would like to learn some AWS
+- I’m looking to collaborate on terraform for AWS as I am an Azure engineer who would like to learn some AWS
-- 📫 You can contact me at gh.nullify997@passinbox.com
+- You can contact me at gh.nullify997@passinbox.com
-- 😄 Pronouns: he/him
+- Pronouns: he/him

 <!---